Our vision of a perfectly optimized enterprise.

 What is Workfellow?

-Workfellow is a plug-and-play work intelligence platform that shows how teams use different applications, tools, and systems to perform tasks and processes.
+Workfellow is a plug-and-play process intelligence platform that shows how teams use different applications, tools, and systems to perform tasks and processes through innovative Work API approach.
 Simply put, Workfellow helps to see how work gets done as seen in digital footprints and then automatically follows up with recommendations on what technology or process changes could improve the work and operations.

 What are companies trying to achieve with Workfellow?